SCRT-HQ/VaporShell/docs/glossary/New-VSCloudWatchAlarm.md

 ### -Period
 The period, in seconds, over which the statistic is applied.
 This is required for an alarm based on a metric.
+Valid values are 10, 30, 60, and any multiple of 60.
 For an alarm based on a math expression, you can't specify Period, and instead you use the Metrics parameter.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-cw-alarm.html#cfn-cloudwatch-alarms-period